 Dan Steinman, chief evangelist and CCO Emeritus at Gainsight, says the best feedback comes from selected customers, not en masse.
 To get it:

 - Pick specific customers that you believe represent your future.

 - Talk through the entire customer process with them, from their sales experience to their onboarding to their use of your product as a mature customer.

 - Find out what’s truly important to them.
 And do this quarterly.

-One side benefit is that these customers will become even more loyal as a result of feeling more involved in the evolution of your company.
+One side benefit is that these customers will become even more loyal as a result of feeling more involved in the evolution of your customer satisfaction strategy.

 10. Automate communications

 Keri Keeling, VP of Customer Success and Operations at Bluenose Analytics: